DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 This live demonstration relates to our paper titled “Smart Watchdog Mechanism for Fault Detection in RISC-V” also presented at ISCAS 2025.

- add link to sceis: phd researcher at UU - SCEIS
+ David Simpson - PhD researcher at [Ulster University - School of Computing, Engineering and Intelligent Systems]( https://www.ulster.ac.uk/faculties/computing-engineering-and-the-built-environment/computing-engineering-intelligent-systems)

 Code and additional info will be made available after ISCAS!